zoq/gst-python-ml/README.md

 1. LLMs
 1. serializing model metadata to Kafka server

-ML toolkits are supported via the `MLEngine` abstraction - we have nominal support for TensorFlow, LiteRT and OpenVINO, but all testing thus far has been done with PyTorch.
+Different ML toolkits are supported via the `MLEngine` abstraction - we have nominal support for TensorFlow, LiteRT and OpenVINO, but all testing thus far has been done with PyTorch.

-These elements will work with your distribution's GStreamer packages for GStreamer versions >= 1.24.
+These elements will work with your distribution's GStreamer packages as long as the GStreamer version is >= 1.24.

 ## Install